 But for drivers that have a qualifying condition, they must have extra insurance in addition to their no-fault insurance.
-The financial responsibility law is the name of the law that requires extra insurance.
 For drivers that the law applies to, they have to have enough insurance or enough personal funds to cover certain amounts of damages if they cause an accident.
 A driver may meet the requirements by purchasing insurance or by depositing a minimum amount of funds and showing proof of the deposit.
 Most people meet the requirements by purchasing insurance.

 When Must You Comply With the Financial Responsibility Law?

-You must comply with the financial responsibility law if you have a qualifying event under the law that makes you a high-risk driver.
-In Florida, you must comply with the financial responsibility law after you get a drunk driving conviction, after you cause a serious accident or after you have a certain number of traffic tickets.
-You must provide proof of your compliance with the financial responsibility law to operate lawfully on the roads.
+You must comply with the financial responsibility law if you have a qualifying event under the law that makes you a high-risk driver, such as a drunk driving conviction, after you cause a serious accident or after you have a certain number of traffic tickets.
+You must provide proof of your compliance with these laws to operate lawfully on the roads.

 What Car Insurance Is Required by Law in Florida?